-Description: This routine program the ICD2061A programmable clock generator to the specified frequency.

-Parameters: The desired frequency, in Hz, for CLKI.
-ClkiFreq

-Clki2Freq The desired frequency, in Hz, for CLKI2.

-> dwFrequencyThe desired frequency (in Hz).
+Description: This routine quency. program the ICD2061A programmable clock generator to the specified fre- Parameters: ClkiFreq The desired frequency, in Hz, for CLKI.
+Clki2Freq The desired frequency, in Hz, for CLKI2. dwFrequency The desired frequency (in Hz).
 Return Value: TRUE (non-zero) if the function was successful in setting the clock.
 FALSE (zero) if there was an error detected while trying to set the clock.
 If additional error information is required call halGetLastError().